Winnerty/database_visualization/README.md

 5. Charts
 I used Plotly for creating the charts, both are created and filled with data inside `<script>` tag in `index.html` file.

 6. Count of passed subjects
 On `Populations` page I count subject as passed if the average grade for the subject is ≥10.

-7. Additional
--8th line in `main.py` is commented, this line was necessary for my computer, you can uncomment it or not.
-I have left it just in case.